James-VT/MS3_Halo_Pizza/README.md

 1. On your project's Heroku page, go to settings and scroll down to "config vars"
 2. Here you can add the information in your env.py file to your Heroku project.
 The reason you need to do this is that your env.py file, which is listed in your .gitignore, is not pushed to Heroku or GitHub.
 As such, Heroku does not have access to the information contained within it, which is vital to the running of the project.
 3. Add those environment variables in config vars as key-value pairs.
+4. Remember that "Enable Automatic Deployment" thing I told you not to click?
+Click it now.
+5. Beneath there, find "Manual Deploy," choose the master branch and click "Deploy Branch."
 4. You should now be able to open your project via the "Open app" button.

 ---